oneoffcoder/books/sphinx/python-intro/source/clazz.rst

 Classes
 =======

 Classes are the way to model your code after real-world objects.
+The act of coding to model real-world objects is called ``Object Oriented Programming`` or ``OOP``.
 Classes define two things about objects: their properties and actions.
 Properties are simply traits, characteristics or attributes of an object.
 Actions are what the object can do. **As such, properties are variables attached to a class and actions are functions attached to a class.** When you start defining an object with a class (or start writing a class definition), always keep in mind the properties and actions that are important to that object and make a sketch or outline.
 Let's do some examples.

 If you are trying to model a person, what are some properties of a person and what can a person do?
 A person has a first and last name, as well as an age.
 A person can also eat, sleep or talk.